PandaLinux/pandaOS/README.md

 ```
 ## Contribute

-Read our [Contributing Guidelines](Contributing.md) for more information.
+Read our [how to contribute guidelines](Contributing.md) for more information.

 ## Donate